pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     @staticmethod
     def ask_parameters():
         return input(
-         "Would you like to use the default settings (voice rate, language, volume) for the Podcast?
-(Type 'y' for " "yes or 'n' for no.)")
+            "Would you like to use the default settings (voice rate, language, volume) for the Podcast?"
+            "(Type 'y' for yes or 'n' for no.)")

     @staticmethod
     def get_voice_rate():